-From Dan on September 18th, 2008 in Air Conditioning & Heating
+From Engineering on September 18, 2008 in Air Conditioning & Heating

 Back in July, we posted a blog comparing central units to window AC.
 It focused on the energy costs and conveniences (or lack thereof) in each.
 In response, one of our readers asked about the prospect of ductless air conditioning and how it would compare.
 Thanks Maur for checking in!
 You ask a great question.
 In response to your comment, here’s what I can tell you about ductless AC:

 Ductless air conditioners, also called mini-split systems, do essentially the same thing as window units.
 What they add is more convenience.
 Basically, there are two units involved; one is placed in an interior wall and another on the exterior of the home.
 Two refrigerant lines run between the two units.
 One delivers electricity and the other carries condensation, or water, away from the interior unit.

 Convenience starts with the last two ingredients of the system: a controllable thermostat and a variable quiet blower.
 Furthermore, a mini-split system can be tied into existing ductwork if your home has it.
 If not, that’s okay.
 Again, with ductless AC, you’ll only be cooling one room or area of the home.
 However, a ductless system is more convenient than a conventional system for a few reasons: